How to Play Lotto Online Safely

 It definitely is, if you are buying from the official lotto operators and accredited sales agents.
 As with any online shop, you need to look for trust cues, and foremost use your common sense.

-This article lists some examples that could help you tell the difference between the official Australian Lotto retailer and an unauthorised lotto seller.
+This article helps you identify the difference between the official Australian Lotto retailer and an unauthorised lotto seller.

 - Website quality.
 Professional websites undergo a Quality Assurance check of design, usability, grammar, and content.
-If the website has a large number of errors, spelling mistakes, does not work correctly or features a lot of advertisements around the page, then you should check whether the business is a legitimate Lotto re-seller.
+Look out for websites that have a large number of errors, spelling mistakes, or does not work correctly.
+Also, websites that feature a lot of advertisements around the page.
+Then you should check whether the business is a legitimate Lotto re-seller.

 - Guaranteed Win.
 All Australian Lotto games are games of chance, and there is no legal or legitimate way to guarantee your chance of winning.
 We recommend you look for the data to back up their claim.
 If they cannot provide real workings out, then be careful about handing over your details.

 - Government run National Lottery.
 There is no national lottery in Australia that is run by the Federal Government.
 While some of the lottery games like Oz Lotto and Powerball are national, the operators are licensed at a state level and include both state government-owned and private sector companies.
 If a website claims to be selling official Australian National Lottery tickets operated by the Australian Government then they are trying hard to sound legitimate when they are actually not.

 - Safe & Secure Claims.
 Many logos and seals make statements of “100% safe and secure”, but do not provide details of their physical and digital security.
 Pictures and statements can be made by anyone.
 You should look for evidence that these websites have taken steps to ensure your transaction is secure.
 Signs of a secure site are:

 a) A padlock symbol displays in the browser window frame.
 This is clickable and will display website’s full security details.

 b) The web address of the site should begin with HTTPS://, where “S” stands for secure.